zarf-dev/proposals/0051-v1beta1-schema/README.md

 ### Component Config Schema

+#### Variants in ZarfComponentConfig

+A previous version of this proposal allowed a ZarfComponentConfig to declare either a `.component` field or a `.variants[]` field.
+The `.component` field was a single object representing a component importable by any package.
+The `.variants` field was a list of components where each entry had to specify a `.target` block (e.g. flavors, OSes, or architectures) to differentiate itself from the other entries.
+Zarf would error if two entries under `.variants` shared the same target.
+The `zarf component publish` command would have grown a `--all-variants` flag to publish every variant in one file at once.

+This was rejected in favor of "exactly one component per file" to keep the mental model simple.
+With variants, a single file could expand into many components depending on flavor/OS/arch, and authors had to reason about which entry applied where.
+Forcing a 1:1 file-to-component mapping makes the import tree easy to follow at the cost of a few extra files for components with multiple targets.

 #### List of Components

-Another possibility for the [component config schema](#zarf-component-config-schema) instead of allowing for one of `.component` or `.variants[]` was to simply have a list of components.
-The list of components would allow for multiple entries, so long as each entry had a `.target` block.
+Another possibility for the [component config schema](#zarf-component-config-schema) was to have a list of components under a `.components[]` field, where each entry must specify a `.target` block.
 This was rejected since a major change in this system is that `ZarfComponentConfig` files represent a single component.
-The list key `.components[]` would likely confuse users on this aspect.
-Separate keys for `.component` and `.variants[]` also allow for built-in schema validation, requiring the `.target` key with `.variants[]` but not with `.component`.
+The plural `.components[]` key would likely confuse users on this aspect.

 #### Variants Extend Base Component